aspirantzhang/php-enhanced-snippets/README.md

 | php-trait | `php trait` | html, php |

 ## Special Thanks
 This extension is forked from [h4kst3r/php-awesome-snippets](https://github.com/h4kst3r/php-awesome-snippets).
 Because its author seems to have not maintained it for a long time.
 So I made this fork to make the extension suitable for new version of PHP.
-I re-planned the shortcut keys, and add more standardized writing methods.
+I reorganized the snippets and added more standardized writing.
 Great thanks to h4kst3r's excellent work.

 The new version number starts from 2.x.